Blaizzy/mlx-embeddings/docs/Homebrew-on-Linux.md

 Homebrew can run on 32-bit ARM (Raspberry Pi and others) and 64-bit ARM (AArch64), but no binary packages (bottles) are available.
 Support for ARM is on a best-effort basis.
 Pull requests are welcome to improve the experience on ARM platforms.

+You may need to install your own Ruby using your system package manager, a PPA, or `rbenv/ruby-build` as in the future we will no longer distribute a Homebrew Portable Ruby for ARM.

 ### 32-bit x86

 Homebrew does not currently support 32-bit x86 platforms.
 It would be possible for Homebrew to work on 32-bit x86 platforms with some effort.
 An interested and dedicated person could maintain a fork of Homebrew to develop support for 32-bit x86.